ksalama/ucaip-labs/README.md

 1. The [04-tfx-interactive](04-tfx-interactive.ipynb) covers testing the pipeline components interactively.
 2. The [05-tfx-local-run](05-tfx-local-run.ipynb) covers running the end-to-end pipeline locally.
-3. The [06-tfx-kfp-deploy](06-tfx-kfp-deploy.ipynb) covers compilinga and deploying pipeline to AI Platform Pipelines (Hosted KFP).
+3. The [06-tfx-kfp-deploy](06-tfx-kfp-deploy.ipynb) covers compiling and deploying the pipeline to AI Platform Pipelines (Hosted KFP).
+4. The [07-tfx-managed-run](06-tfx-managed-run.ipynb) covers compiling and running the pipeline to AI Platform Pipelines (Managed).

 ## (TODO) Model Monitoring